tomas/mle/README.md

 These will let you use Shift and Control + Arrow Keys.
 Note that you might have some of these combinations assigned to Mission Control functions (e.g. Move left a space).
 In this case you'll need to decide which one you'll want to keep.
-My suggestion is to remove them given that most of these commands can be accessed via mouse gestures.
+My suggestion is to remove them given that most of these commands can be accessed via mouse gestures anyway.

 ## Setting up xfce4-terminal